 Volunteers are the life blood of the National Trust.

-National Trust of Australia (Queensland) (NTAQ) has over 500 volunteers supporting our heritage and conservation sites and projects throughout Queensland.
-NTAQ volunteers are an integral part of our organisation contributing tens of thousands of hours each year in a wide range of roles including:
+National Trust of Australia (Queensland) has over 500 volunteers supporting our heritage and conservation sites and projects throughout Queensland.
+National Trust of Australia (Queensland) volunteers is an integral part of our organisation contributing tens of thousands of hours each year in a wide range of roles including:

 • Providing information and engaging visitors through excellent customer service skills within wildlife park, museum and gallery environments.

 • Assisting in education, wildlife or preservation programs and projects

 • Assisting with maintenance, gardening and building works

 • Supporting National Trust of Australia (Queensland) Great Houses of Ipswich and Open House programs